Skip to main content

 “Hard water” means high dissolved calcium and magnesium — usually reported as calcium carbonate (CaCO₃) equivalent in mg/L or grains per gallon (gpg).
 It is not a contaminant violation by itself: EPA does not set a health limit for hardness.
 It is annoying — scale on faucets, soap that will not lather, spotted dishes, dry skin, and shorter life for water heaters and appliances.

-This list highlights ten large US metros where regional geology and typical utility blends most often produce very hard tap water.
-It is not a milligram-for-milligram national utility leaderboard: your exact ZIP, well field, and seasonal blend can differ from a neighbor.
+This list highlights ten large US metros where regional geology and typical public water system blends most often produce very hard tap water.
+It is not a milligram-for-milligram national public water system leaderboard: your exact ZIP, well field, and seasonal blend can differ from a neighbor.
 Always read your Consumer Confidence Report or run a home hardness strip if you need a number for sizing a softener.

 How we picked these cities: We combined USGS regional groundwater hardness patterns, major aquifer geology (limestone, dolomite, evaporite basins, desert mineralization), and WaterCheckup’s state-level hardness tiers used in our ZIP tool.
 For each city we link our free EPA-backed metro report (SDWIS + UCMR5 context) — hardness is only one piece of what is in your glass.